-There was informal consensus among participating stakeholders that a VRET that offered only unbundled, undifferentiated RECs should not qualify as further development of significant renewable energy resources.
-Also, all three IOUs have tariffs that include riders that would fund the purchase of RECs (See PGE Schedule 54, PacifiCorp Schedule 272, and Idaho Power Schedule 62, which are summarized in Appendix 2).
+Finally, there was informal consensus among many stakeholders that a VRET that offered only unbundled RECs (as defined by RPS laws to be without the associated electricity included) could already be offered under existing programs and should not qualify as further development of significant renewable energy resources.
+All three IOUs have tariffs that include riders that would fund the purchase of unbundled RECs (See PGE Schedule 54, PacifiCorp Schedule 272, and Idaho Power Schedule 62, which are summarized in Appendix 2).